top of page

 Age

-As people age, their bodies undergo wear and tear, which increases their risk of injury and prolongs recovery time.
-This is especially true for individuals older than average, as their bodies may not be as resilient as they once were.
-Older individuals need to take appropriate precautions, such as proper warm-up and cool-down routines, to reduce their risk of injury and promote recovery.
+As people age, their bodies experience wear and tear, heightening their risk of injury and extending recovery time.
+This is particularly true for older people, as their bodies may not be as resilient as they once were.
+Older individuals must take necessary precautions, such as implementing proper warm-up and cool-down routines, to minimize their risk of injury and support recovery.

 Carelessness